Celebrity

 Album: Red (Taylor’s Version)

-Fans have been clamoring for the 10-minute version of “All Too Well” after Swift let it slip that she wrote 10-minutes worth of material for the song before chopping it in half for the Red album.
-Frankly, it may not have lived up to the hype.
-Rolling Stone placed “All Too Well” at No. 69 on its recently updated 500 Greatest Songs of All Time list.
-Perhaps she discarded those extra lyrics for a reason.
-The lengthened version had the potential to lessen the impact of Swift’s intricately detailed storytelling and sheer devastation that makes it favorite for fans and critics alike.
+Fans have been clamoring for the 10-minute version of “All Too Well” ever since Swift let it slip that she wrote 10 minutes of material for the song before chopping it in half for Red.
+Rolling Stone placed the shortened “All Too Well” at No. 69 on its list of 500 Greatest Songs of All Time.

 This post will be updated as more “Taylor’s Version” albums are released.